Laparoscopic Vertical Sleeve Gastrectomy

 During this procedure, the surgeon creates a small, banana-shaped stomach by removing about 85% of the stomach as shown at left.
 The sleeve is larger than the gastric pouch created during Roux-en-Y Gastric Bypass.
 The actual surgery takes about 50 minutes.

-Weight regain or a desire for more weight loss in very obese patients may require additional surgery in 1-2 years time, such as gastric bypass or biliopancreatic diversion with duodenal switch.
+Weight regain due to noncompliance of mandatory behavioural changes or a desire for more weight loss in very obese patients may require additional surgery in 1-2 years time, such as gastric bypass or biliopancreatic diversion with duodenal switch.

 What Are the Benefits?